rbtylee/tutorial-jsonc/tutorial/parsing3.md

 # Parsing a Json object - part 4: JSON strings

 At last, we have all the tools needed to parse a JSON file.
-Yet, the most common usage of json is to request the data from a website, download the data and  store in a string.
-Parsing, processing and displaying the data are the last things we do.
-For such a usage, we wouldn't use the _*json\_object\_from\_file*_ function.
-Admittedly we could: download the file and store it somewhere and then load the file into a JSON object .
-All this is unnecessary, wasteful and slow.
+Yet, the most common usage of json is to request the data from a website, download the data, and store it in a string.
+Parsing, processing, and displaying the data are the last things we do.
+For such usage, we wouldn't use the _*json\_object\_from\_file*_ function.
+Admittedly we could: download the file and store it somewhere and then load the file into a JSON object.
+All this is unnecessary, wasteful, and slow.
 Json-c has a function to create a _*json\_object*_ from a C string:

 - json_object* json_tokener_parse(const char *str)

-Usage of this function is rather simple.
+The usage of this function is rather simple.

 Consider _*json-str00.c*_: